hypercore-protocol/p2p-multiwriter-with-autobase/problems/06/readme.md

 The `apply` function isn't called when entries are writen to `autobase`, instead it's called on read (for instance, when the `hypernews.all()` function is called, it calls `bee.createReadStream`).
-Once an entry has been processed by apply, it will not be processed again (e.g. it's idempotent).
+Once an entry has been processed by apply, it will not be processed again (i.e. it's idempotent).

 Currently the `apply` function looks like this: